Accidentally Witnessed The History

 Just when we were hoping to wrap the work up and head home, Kunaal and Amit noisily broke in.
-Kunaal with his pseudo expertise in Cricket insisting us to go watch this (one sided) match, and Amit ‘Bhopali’ Vyas (apparently working in Pune) craving to just go and sit at our ultimate evening destination – the Coffee Shop at Jehan Numa Palace.
+Kunaal with his pseudo expertise in Cricket insisted we went and watched this (one-sided) match.
+Amit ‘Bhopali’ Vyas (apparently working in Pune) was craving to just go and sit at our ultimate evening destination – the Coffee Shop at Jehan Numa Palace.

 And so we reached to be a part of the golden day of the ODI Cricket history - which only blessed ones must have gotten to witness.
 And millions of religious worshipers of cricket are unlikely to forget - for this life, at least.

-- 438: South Africa hit a world record of building the highest total ever
+- 438: South Africa hit a world record for building the highest total ever

 - 434: Happens to be the highest total ever chased